vMarkusK/VMworld2018/README.md

-# VMworld 2018 - Announcments Collection
+# VMworld 2018 - Announcements Collection

 ## About